kurtamohler/spacetimelib/README.md

 ## Run

 There is just one small interactive demo at the moment.
 Use the arrow keys to move around.
 Click the spacebar to freeze time.
+You can also shoot projectiles with the WASD keys.
+Be careful shooting too many though, performance decreases with each new object.

 ```bash
 python sim/sim.py